cisagov/manage.get.gov/docs/developer/generating-emails-guide.md

 ## Submission Confirmation
 - Starting Location: Home Page
 - Workflow: Start domain request
-- Workflow Step: Click "Start a new domain request" -> (fill out the form) -> On the last step ("Review and submit yourdomain request "), click "Submit your domain request"
+- Workflow Step: Click "Start a new domain request" -> (fill out the form) -> On the last step ("Review and submit your domain request "), click "Submit your domain request"
 - Notes: Note that this will send an email to the submitter (email listed on Your Contact Information)
 - [Email Content](https://github.com/cisagov/manage.get.gov/blob/main/src/registrar/templates/emails/submission_confirmation.txt)